canonical/opensearch-operator/docs/how-to/scale-horizontally.md

 #### `red`

 :red_circle: Scaling down **is definitely not safe** to do, as some primary shards are not assigned.
-This is roughly equivalent to a `blocked` juju status.
+This is roughly equivalent to a `blocked` Juju status.

 The course of action to follow here is to add units to the cluster.
 To scale up by one unit, run the following command: